 Request access to this lesson.

-Today, Alaska Native tribal entities retain autonomy in determining who qualifies as a tribal member; but they do not retain full autonomy in determining who can practice traditional Alaska Native culture.
+Today, Alaska Native tribal entities retain autonomy in determining who qualifies as a tribal member, but they do not retain full autonomy in determining who can practice traditional Alaska Native culture.
 The Marine Mammal Protection Act (MMPA), a federal law, limits the harvest and craftwork of marine mammals to coastal Alaska Natives, but only if they are at least one quarter or higher Alaska Native blood quantum.
 Will this blood quantum policy gradually erode Alaska Natives’ right to harvest marine mammals?

 Request access to this lesson.